 I was full of nervous chatter during it describing what had happened when I had a lumbar puncture when they had to get a bigger needle so this shouldn’t be so bad.
 That was a way of me calming myself by telling myself and them I had been through worse.

 I was noticing how tense my muscles were and I would remind myself to relax and breathe.
 At the end the consultant said I had been very brave.
 I didn’t feel brave.
-I berated myself silently saying to myself the doctor shouldn’t have to say that to me.
+I berated myself silently.
+The doctor shouldn’t have to say that to me.
 Notice that should, because we are coming back to it.
 I reminded myself to take from the consultant’s words what she was giving – comfort.
 I then joked with the nurse asking if I could get a gold star.

 The scans and procedures finished and it was back to the main waiting area to wait to see the consultant.
 I suddenly felt emotional.
 It was a familiar feeling.
 After a round of being poked and prodded by medical professionals I can feel emotional.
 Also, I’ve been having tests for other things recently and have a treatment coming up so it just felt like something else to deal with.
 I just wanted to curl up and be looked after by someone else.